triply-at/leaflet-geotiff-2/README.md

   // (to be ignored by getValueAtLatLng)
   // this overrides noDataValue, the nodata value should be an integer
   noDataKey: undefined,

+  // The block size to use for buffer
+  blockSize: 65536,
 };

 // create layer